 KMC has been widely used to simulate chemical reactions and some of the bottom-up self-assembly processes such as chemical vapor deposition and physical vapor deposition.
 Yet, it has not been considered to simulate general nanomanufacturing processes, particularly those top-down processes.
-In this paper, we propose a novel and generic KMC simulation mechanism to simulate nanomanufacturing processes.
+In this paper, a novel and generic KMC simulation mechanism is proposed to simulate nanomanufacturing processes.
 The new mechanism is called controlled kinetic Monte Carlo (cKMC).
-The goal is to provide an efficient and unified simulation framework for CANM to enable both topdown and bottom-up nanomanufacturing processes.
+The goal is to provide an efficient and unified simulation framework for CANM to enable both top-down and bottom-up nanomanufacturing processes.

-For the rest of the paper, we first give a background overview of nanomanufacturing and KMC in Section 2.
+For the rest of the paper, the background overviews of nanomanufacturing and KMC are first given in Section 2.
 In Section 3, the cKMC simulation framework is proposed and illustrated by several top-down and bottom-up processes.
 The implementation details are described in Section 4.